RM0.00

 Wahyudi, B. A., Octavia, F. A., Hadipraja, M., Isnaeniah, S., & Viriani, V. (2017).
 Lemang (Rice bamboo) as a representative of typical Malay food in Indonesia.
 Journal of Ethnic Foods4(1), 3-7.

-Batik Sarung Velvet Mint Green (Noor Arfa)
+Batik Sarung Velvet Grey (Noor Arfa)

-This luxurious Velvet FcMicro fabric comes in a soft pastel Mint Green and features an exclusive floral pattern.
+This luxurious Velvet FcMicro fabric comes in a soft pastel Grey and features an exclusive floral pattern.
 Measuring 2 meters by 45 inches, it is perfect for making elegant skirts, stylish blouses, traditional kurung attire, and beautiful dresses.
 Made in Terengganu by Noor Arfa, a brand well-known for its high-quality batiks in Malaysia since 1980.
 Care Instructions: Hand wash or machine wash in a cloth bag; do not bleach or soak.

 RM37.00